Prad-R/DA5401_Assn_5/README.md

 - Assn_5.ipynb

-The dataset will be downloaded by running one of the first few cells in the notebook.
+The dataset can be found in the `yeast` directory.

 # Problem Statement